payhub/slate/source/includes/_void_transaction.md

   //close connection to the Web Service curl_close($ch);

-  //Obtain the data from the refund recently created if ($httpcode==201){
+  //Obtain the data from the void recently created if ($httpcode==201){
-    //find the url of the refund (Location header in the response) preg_match("!\r\n(?:Location): *(.*?) *\r\n!", $header, $matches);
+    //find the url of the void (Location header in the response) preg_match("!\r\n(?:Location): *(.*?) *\r\n!", $header, $matches);
     //$url contains the URL to GET the data from the Web Service
     $url = $matches[1];